This Super-Powered Breakfast Releases Feel-Good Brain Chemicals

 Cooking an egg into oatmeal might sound weird, but hear me out!
 Aside from lending a rich flavor and fluffy texture, eggs provide satiating protein and fat, as well as tryptophan, which helps balance mood.
 You definitely want to eat the yolks, too—there’s lots of good stuff in there like vitamins A, D, and K, plus choline, an important nutrient for brain function.
 There are also some omega-3s in there, which help promote a healthy brain.

-Chocolate for breakfast is also totally justifiable when you wake up feeling bummed—those cocoa flavanols to help you think clearly and prevent stress from hijacking your day right out of the gate.
-Chocolate has also been shown to boost your mood.
+Chocolate for breakfast is also totally justifiable when you wake up feeling bummed—those cocoa flavanols to help you think clearly7 and prevent stress from hijacking your day right out of the gate.
+Chocolate has also been shown to boost your mood8.
 Just keep portions realistic—about an ounce per day max to reap those benefits is all you need.
 Spread the love through the day and use a light touch here using chocolate as a garnish.
 The cacao powder used in this recipe delivers a rich flavor so you can enjoy without overdoing it.
 It also adds an extra gram or two of filling fiber.

 Chocolate Pomegranate Proats